httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## HTTP Signature Component Parameters Registry {#component-param-registry}

-This document defines a component identifiers, which can be parameterized in specific circumstances to provide unique modified behavior.
-IANA is asked to create and maintain a new registry typed "HTTP Signature Component Parameters" to record and maintain the set of non-field component names and the methods to produce their associated component values.
+This document defines several kinds of component identifiers, some of which can be parameterized in specific circumstances to provide unique modified behavior.
+IANA is asked to create and maintain a new registry typed "HTTP Signature Component Parameters" to record and maintain the set of parameters names, the component identifiers they are associated with, and the modifications these parameters make to the component value.
 Initial values for this registry are given in {{iana-component-param-contents}}.
 Future assignments and modifications to existing assignments are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{iana-component-param-template}}.

 ### Registration Template {#iana-component-param-template}